All you need to know about ESB Networks response to Covid-19

 How is ESB Networks ensuring staff safety during the Covid-19 outbreak?

-ESB Networks staff who are involved in essential activities to maintain electricity supply, protect public safety, and keep critical systems going will attend work outside their homes.
+ESB Networks staff who are involved in activities to maintain electricity supply, protect public safety, and keep critical systems going will attend work safely outside their homes.
 Our staff will continue to provide essential maintenance services and respond to all network faults and public safety concerns.
-We have suspended all non-essential activities that require employees to leave their homes.

 What happens if an ESB Networks Technician needs to come into my home to carry out essential work while I am social distancing?

-However, where we do need to enter a private home, we will only do so with your permission and will implement a best practice hygiene protocol.
+Where we do need to enter a private home, we will only do so with your permission and will implement a best practice hygiene protocol in line with Covid-19 procedures.
 We are asking our customers to maintain 2m distance from our staff should they need to enter your premises.